arendjr/selectivity/README.md

 ## Build System

 Selectivity is built modularly and uses Yarn and Gulp as a build system to build its distributable files.
-Make sure you have the `yarn` command globally available and make sure you have the `sass` Gem installed.
-Then, inside the project directory, run:
+Make sure you have the `yarn` command globally available.
+Then, inside the project directory,
+run:

     $ yarn